libasoles/spotify-exercise/README.md

 ## Credentials

 You will need a Bearer accessToken to run the demo.
-Set it in config.ts
+Set it in config/index.ts

 This is because the demo doesn't include an authentication process.